Drug Crimes Lawyer For Your Defense

 Understanding Georgia’s Drug Schedule

 The Georgia Controlled Substances Act (GCSA) regulates drug crimes.
-The law lists five different schedules, or categories, of controlled substances.
+The law lists five different schedules, or categories, of controlled substances and even prescription drugs.
 Schedule I drugs are the most serious and dangerous drugs and Schedule V drugs are the least likely to be abused.

 Schedule I drugs have a high potential for abuse with no accepted medical use.
 Drug crimes involving Schedule I drugs come with the most severe penalties.
 Schedule 1 drugs include the following: